davidhiskett/awalsh/_posts/2024-08-16-nested-editable-table.md

 ## PROBLEM
 - Users are limited in their ability to edit data within tables.
 - Incorrect or missing data could only be addressed by updating original files then re-uploading.
-- A change report which listed any changes made was difficult to read and interact with.
+- A change report which listed any changes made on the platform was difficult to read and interact with.

 ## GOALS
-- Streamline the process by which users are amending table data to help with Pillar 2 submissions and beyond.
+- Streamline the process by which users are amending table data to help with Pillar 2 submissions and other activities.
 - For this process to occur on the platform.
 - Users are able to keep track of these changes in an easy to use audit log.